 ART 250.
 Ceramics.
 3 hours.
-On demand.
+Offered on sufficient demand.

 An introduction to basic ceramic techniques exploring both pottery and sculpture forms.
-A lab fee of \$66 will be charged.
+A fee of \$35 is charged.

 ART 270.
 Introduction to Photography.
 3 hours.
 F., Sp.

 An introduction to the photographic process which includes a functional understanding of the manual single lens reflex (SLR), 35mm camera, 50mm normal lens and the processing of light-sensitive materials (shooting, developing, and printing of 35mm film).
 Prerequisite: Access to a manual single lens reflex, 35mm camera, 50mm normal lens.
 Same as JOU 270.